simpleanalytics/blog/_posts/2022-10-14-is-google-analytics-4-gdpr-compliant.md

 So far, this coordinated approach has led the [Austrian](https://gdprhub.eu/index.php?title=DSB_(Austria)_-_2021-0.586.257_(D155.027)), [French](https://gdprhub.eu/index.php?title=CNIL_(France)_-_Google_Analytics_(no_case_number)), and [Italian](https://gdprhub.eu/index.php?title=Garante_per_la_protezione_dei_dati_personali_(Italy)_-_9782890) DPAs to **declare Google Analytics unlawful**.
 Additionally, in a recent press release, the Danish authority essentially said the same, and the Dutch DPA announced earlier this year that it might[ follow suit](https://www.techzine.eu/news/privacy-compliance/71153/google-analytics-may-be-banned-in-the-netherlands/).

 The core of the complaints is the supplementary measures required by the Schrems II ruling.
-No effective measures currently exist for GA and any other cloud-based services that need to process data in the clear.
+No effective measures currently exist for GA and any other cloud-based services that need to process data in the clear[^1].
 It follows that Google can only comply with the GDPR by not processing any personal data in the U.S. at all, and this is not the case.
 Also, not for Google Analytics 4.

 ## 2. Google Analytics 4 transfers personal data

 Google advertised GA4 as a move toward a cookieless and privacy-friendly web analytics model, but their new analytics tool is not entirely cookieless.
 GA4 ditched third-party cookies but [employs a single first-party cookie called Client ID](https://support.google.com/analytics/answer/11593727?hl=en).
-All cookies, including first-party cookies, are **personal data** under the GDPR.
+All cookies, including first-party cookies, are **personal data** under the GDPR[^2].

 GA4 also uses an identifier called **User-ID**.
 User IDs are not cookies, but a different tool GA uses to track users across devices.
-They are **personal data** because they allow individual users to be singled out among website traffic.
-The same goes for the **unique ID** , a different parameter processed by Google Analytics to generate a User ID.
+They are **personal data** because they allow individual users to be singled out[^3] among website traffic.
+The same goes for the **unique ID**[^4], a different parameter processed by Google Analytics to generate a User ID.

 **Data linkage** is another crucial factor.
 GA4 processes many events and metrics that are not sensible data in and of itself but may be combined to single out a user.
 Crucially, Google also collects personal data from users who are logged into their **Google account**.
 This data can be linked with other data gathered by GA4 to easily make a user identifiable, as noted by European authorities in recent decisions.